x86Steve/The-Sworn-Ninja-6/README.md

-# The-Sworn-Ninja-6

-Class Project
-This is a team project, and so only one submission per team will be necessary.
-You will develop a small, yet interesting, text-based games.
 The specifications for the game are as follows:

 The game takes place inside a building which will be represented as a grid of 81 squares, every square representing a possible position for different entities in the game (player's avatar, enemies, power-ups), with the exception of 9 special squares which represent rooms, and are equally distributed on the grid.